hackerschoice/thc-tesla-powerwall2-hack/README.md

 ---
 **PW-UI Management Interface**

 The PW-GW’s management interface is accessible via WiFi.
-The WiFi network name is *TEG-<XYZ>* with XYZ being the last 3 digits of the PW’s serial number.
+The WiFi network name is *TEG-XYZ* with XYZ being the last 3 digits of the PW’s serial number.
 TEG stands for ‘Tesla Energy Gateway’.

 The password for the WiFi is the serial number.
 The serial number looks like this: